 Conclusion and personal reflection

 I must admit that I do not pretend to understand the whole thing comprehensively.
 It is just my speculation from limited materials I used.
 I try to make the whole story coherent and understandable.
-To do so, I skipped some controversial argumentations about the subject, such as Toshio Kuroda’s Marxist idea about hongaku which he regards as the ideological views of the ruling classes19 or typical view of kenmitsu ideology.20 This might make my account too simple or naïve than it should be.
+To do so, I skipped some controversial argumentations about the subject, such as Toshio Kuroda’s Marxist idea about hongaku which he regards as the ideological views of the ruling classes or typical view of kenmitsu ideology.
+This might make my account too simple or naïve than it should be.
 For the fact that I know little about Japan’s history and culture and have very limited understanding in Japanese religion, I can only analyze the issue by associating with what I have known.
 That is the ‘how come’ of my Three Factors Theory (if it can be called one).

 In my view as a Buddhist, what I have learned from this study is remarkable.
 The belief in the Final Age of Dharma has nothing to do with historical facts, but rather it reflects an emotional uncertainty.
 If we really believe the true teaching no longer exists, why we adhere to this religion?
 This emotional state presses us to find some reasonable solution, and the belief in the Pure Land or hongaku thought is one of the most effective ways to deal with this anxiety.
 In Kamakura period, these solutions were the right thought emerging in the right time and implemented by the right persons.
 So, we can see Kamakura Buddhism as it was.